Strilanc/Strilanc.github.io/_posts/2017-08-06-visualizing-entanglement.md

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/entanglement-display-iter0.gif"/>

+The left-most display is showing the density matrix for the $|00\rangle$ state.
+The next display is showing the $|+0\rangle$ state.
+The third display is showing an entangled state that's been (temporarily) decohered; it's observationally equivalent to a 50% chance of the $|00\rangle$ state plus a 50% chance of the $|11\rangle$ state.
+The state is recohered for the fourth display, which is showing the entangled state $\frac{1}{\sqrt{2}} (|00\rangle + |11\rangle)$.
+Next we have a dynamic gate that is constantly changing what it does, so we can see what the display would show for various amounts of rotation of the first qubit around the X axis.
+Finally, we have some more dynamic operations.
+This time they're controlled, and gradually disentangle and decohere (then re-entangle and recohere) the state so we can see what that transition looks like.

 With practice you can learn to eyeball information from these density matrix displays, like "if it's spread out along the main diagonal and the off-diagonal terms go away, the system is not coherent".
 But, in general, this is tricky to do.
 For example, it's hard to tell at a glance how strongly the two qubits are entangled.